 Income is the primary measurement of eligibility for housing assistance through TDHCA.
 HOME, HTC, and HTF serve households that earn less than or equal to 80% Area Median Family Income (AMFI).
 While eligibility for housing assistance is measured by AMFI, the Comprehensive Housing Affordability Strategy (CHAS) datasets that estimate the number of households in each AMFI category lag behind the poverty data included in the ACS by one year.
 In order to use the most up-to-date data, the RAF will incorporate ACS data for number of individuals at or below 200% of the poverty level to help calculate affordable housing need.
 Individuals at or below 200% of the poverty level will qualify for a majority of the housing assistance options offered through TDHCA's HOME, HTC, and HTF programs.
-To ensure that individuals in poverty can be comparatively accurate when combined with cost burdened and overcrowded households to calculate affordable housing need, the number of individuals at or below 200% poverty in each subregion is divided by the average size of a household in Texas.
-The number of individuals at or below 200% poverty is included as a variable in all four program RAFs.
+The ACS collects income data by individual and housing data by household.
+Therefore, to ensure that data on individuals in poverty can be accurately weighted with data on cost burdened and overcrowded households to calculate affordable housing need, the income data must be converted to households at or below 200% of poverty.
+To do this, the number of individuals at or below 200% poverty in each subregion is divided by the average size of a household in Texas.
+The number of households at or below 200% poverty is included as a variable in all four program RAFs.